Avi2492/Avi2492/README.md

 ## ⚡ Fun Fact

-- When I'm not coding, you'll find me exploring the outdoors and capturing beautiful landscapes with my camera!
+- When I'm not free, you'll find me developing self-projects!

 <!-- Feel free to connect with me on social media or via email! -->